3D Optimization for AI Inference Scaling: Balancing Accuracy, Cost, and Latency: Conclusion

 \section{Conclusion}

-We reframe AI inference scaling as a multidimensional optimization problem that considers accuracy, cost, and latency in one decision space.
-By integrating Monte Carlo simulation with multiobjective optimization, the proposed framework bridges the gap between theoretical scaling laws and deployment-aware scaling.
-Across diverse model families and budget constraints, the result revealed that knee-optimality from the Pareto frontiers makes the scale that shows a relative efficiency among others.
-Beyond empirical findings, this framework establishes a foundation for advanced inference systems that respond to operational conditions in real time.
-Embedding MOO into AI routers and orchestration layers will enable efficient inference across heterogeneous AI models and diverse environments.
+We reframe AI inference scaling as a multidimensional optimization problem that considers accuracy, cost, and latency in one optimization to overcome the limitations of 1D and 2D optimization.
+By integrating MC simulations with MOO, the proposed framework enables constraint-aware inference scaling.
+Across diverse model families and scenarios, the result revealed that knee-optimality from the Pareto frontiers makes the scale that shows a relative efficiency among others.
+Also, we found that smaller models could show a better performance than larger models with a lower cost and latency.
+Beyond these findings, this framework establishes a foundation for advanced inference systems that respond to operational conditions.
+Embedding MOO into orchestration layers will enable efficient inference across heterogeneous AI models and diverse environments.
+As foundation models and agentic systems continue to expand, principled inference scaling will become essential to deploy AI efficiently.